 - Accustomed to integrating breast reconstruction into a comprehensive breast cancer treatment plan.

 Dr. Craig has spent years familiarizing herself with the nuances of both breast reconstruction and microsurgery.
 Her training at Yale and MD Anderson Cancer Center has exposed her to the latest advanced procedures in the constantly advancing field of breast reconstruction.
-Both Dr. Fusi and Dr. Craig have trained with renowned breast reconstruction expert Dr. Phillip Blondeel to provide Connecticut patients with the best free flap surgery procedures available.
+Dr. Craig has trained with renowned breast reconstruction expert Dr. Phillip Blondeel to provide Houston patients with the best free flap surgery procedures available.

 For more information about free flap surgery, contact our Houston office at 713-346-9909, or our Guilford office at 203-458-4444, to schedule your consultation.